Virginia is on the line in 2023

 Virginia may be “on the verge of the death spiral that comes when government unions conquer a state,” writes John Tillman, the CEO of our parent organization.
 Living in Chicago, he’s seen it before, as he wrote in his recent piece for the Wall Street Journal “Glenn Youngkin’s Quest to Keep Virginia From Becoming Illinois.”

-There is buzz around Youngkin as a presidential candidate, but his future in the White House and the outcome of Virginia’s election this November are inextricably linked.
-All 140 seats in the commonwealth’s General Assembly will be contested, and the outcome will decide if the unions continue their takeover – or if the people rein them in.
+All 140 seats in the commonwealth’s General Assembly will be contested this November, and the outcome will decide if the unions continue their takeover of Virginia – or if the people rein them in.

-Around Virginia, unions are playing to win – and Youngkin’s agenda is their greatest threat.
-Those who are worried about the commonwealth’s future, either in the education of its children or its ability to operate outside of union control, will need to stay informed and vote accordingly.
+Around Virginia, unions are playing to win – and a pro-school-choice agenda is their greatest threat.
+Those who are worried about the commonwealth’s future, either in the education of its children or its ability to operate outside of union control, will need to stay informed.
 Stay tuned to Virginia Works as we keep you updated on what’s happening and how you can make a difference.